jussiry/jsonHtmlCssExample/readme.md

 Example on how to use [jsonHtml](https://github.com/jussiry/jsonHtml) and [jsonCss](https://github.com/jussiry/jsonCss).

-Just open the index.html in your browser.
+Open the example-coffee.html or example-js.html in your browser.